shaneknapp/docs/content/acceptable_use.md

 **Institution Representative**: An individual who is authorized to grant access to Cal-ICOR Managed Infrastructure on behalf of a participating Institution.

+**Cloud Provider**: Any third-party cloud service provider that Cal-ICOR uses to provide computing resources to Authorized Users.
+This includes, but is not limited to, Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure (AzureS).

-**Cal-ICOR Managed Infrastructure**: Any web service, program, or cloud infrastructure that Cal-ICOR manages on behalf of a participating Institution.
+**Cal-ICOR Managed Infrastructure**: Any web service, program, or cloud infrastructure that Cal-ICOR manages on behalf of a participating Institution and hosted on a Cloud Provider.

 ## Acceptable Use Policy